khulnasoft/khulnasoft/doc/dev/background-information/bazel/server_integration_tests.md

 ## Tests running against the server image (`server:candidate`)

-Every CI build produces a `server:candidate` container image, containing the Sourcegraph server built with the latest code of the currently built commit.
+Every CI build produces a `server:candidate` container image, containing the Khulnasoft server built with the latest code of the currently built commit.
 It's never published unless you're on the `main` branch.

 It's very common to run tests against the server, as it's the most practical way to test in an environment similar to what the customers will run.